What Is Free in Paris? 25 Best Free Attractions and Things to Do (2026)

 Enjoy Free Museums and Free Museum Days in Paris

-Museum or Collection Free Access Details
+Museum Free Access Details

 Petit Palais Permanent collections are generally free to visit.